binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 * Good passwords should be long and complex enough that you are unable to remember them
 * Mix of random or at worst pseudorandom alphanumeric, upper/lower case, special characters.
 Get yourself a [OneRNG](http://onerng.info/) for generating true randomness.
-* Swapping characters with numbers and special characters do not really make compromise much harder
+* Swapping characters with numbers and special characters do not really make compromise much harder as we've already seen in the Identify Risks section [above](#people-identify-risks-weak-password-strategies)
 * Unique for every account
 * Use password database (ideally multi factor authentication) that generates passwords for you based on criteria you set.
 This way the profiling attacks mentioned are going to have a tough time brute forcing your accounts.
 It is such simple and easy to implement advice, but still so many are failing to take heed.